TUC-ProAut/HDC_MiniROCKET/README.md

 - *--scale* parameter as argument of main.py to define a specific similarity scale
 - *--ensemble_idx* parameter as argument of main.py to run a dataset of UCR
 - *--config* parameter as argument of main.py to specify various configuration parameters defined in config.py
+- *--dataset_path* parameter as argument of main.py to specify the path to the dataset (default: data/)

 ### Run:
 #### UCR Datasets: